npuee/npu-cdoc-encrypt/README.md

 ## Overview

 - Primary command: `Protect-Cdoc` — entrypoint to protect a CDOC file.
-- Helper: `Get-Certificate` resolves an 11-digit ID to a certificate file and saves it to disk.
+- Helper: `Get-Certificate` resolves an 11-digit ID to a Estonian National certificate file and saves it to disk.

 ## Quick start